Jesuschamorro54/CCI/README.md

-# Company records applications with python and kivy
+# Company records app with python-kivy

-Este proyecto consta de una aplicación para mantener los registros de los implementos de una empresa

-Este proyecto consta de una aplicación para mantener los registros de los implementos de una empresa conectado a una base de datos relacional
-Es un proyecto de tipo educacional
+This project consists of an application to maintain the records of the implements of a company connected to a relational database It is a project of an educational master type

-# Install Kivy
+# Install kivy
-...

-# Run app
-Enter the main_app file and run
+###### Undefined

+# How does it work?
+You need to run the file ``main_app.py`` to run.

+The project runs connecting to a local database named `cci`.